-Once you've submitted the application, don't press the back button or the submit button more than once.
+Once you've submitted your online application, don't press the back button or the submit button more than once.
 Otherwise, there could be issues with processing your application.

-Once your approval is confirmed, you'll also find out the credit limit you've been approved for.
+Once your approval is confirmed, you'll also find out the credit limit you've been approved for, unless you've applied for a credit card with no preset spending limit.
 Then, in 7-10 business days, you'll receive your credit card in the mail.
-Activate your credit card and you're ready to start making purchases.
+Just call the number on the front of your card or create an online account to activate your credit card and you're ready to start making purchases.

 Why a Credit Decision Could Be Delayed

-Sometimes the lack of an instant credit decision means your application is denied, but that's not always the case.
+As long as you meet the credit card's qualifications and the credit card issuer can verify your information electronically, an application decided can be made quickly and electronically.
+However, you won't always get an instant decision regarding your application.
+Sometimes that means your application is denied, but that's not always the case.
 The credit card issuer may not be able to deliver an instant approval decision if your application needs further review or you provided incorrect or incomplete information.
-Wait a few days (7-10 days typically) and you'll receive an email, letter, or phone call from the credit card issuer requesting additional information or explaining the fate of your application.

 Mailed applications can take longer to process.
 When you mail your credit card application, you may not find out whether you're approved for two to three weeks.
 You have to wait for the card issuer to receive and process your application and then mail you a response.